labbsr0x/big-brother/README.md

 In this book, **Big Brother** is an entity that is *omniconscious*, being able to watch everyone, everywhere.

-This is exactly what we aim to achieve with this project: a way for you to easily and effective watch every project you have without any prior knowledge of the observability principles and practices with Prometheus.
+This is exactly what we aim to achieve with this project: a way for you to easily and effective watch every project you have without any prior knowledge of observability concepts and Prometheus best practices.